sboli/twmn/README.markdown

 [gui]
 ; Absolute position from the top-left corner of the slide.
 You may need it ; for a multi-screen setup.
 You still have to set position in order to choose ; the slide animation.
-If this value is empty, twmd will try to figure out where ; to display the slide according to your desktop size and the position value. absolute_position=  ; Supported format: WxH.
+If empty, twmnd will try to figure out where to display ; the slide according to your desktop size and the position value. absolute_position=  ; Supported format: WxH.
 Width and Height being integers.

 ; Background color.